 Preheat oven to 350F.

 Note: I bought my daughter an oven thermometer because everyone should have one in their kitchen.
-Sometimes the oven temperature sensor is not working right and you never know what the actual temperature is inside.
+Sometimes the oven temperature sensor is not working right, and you never know the actual temperature inside.

-The easiest way to solve this problem is buying an oven thermometer and check the temperature even after your oven tells you it is done preheating.
+The easiest way to solve this problem is to buy an oven thermometer and check the temperature even after your oven tells you it is done preheating.

 Melt the butter and mix it with the lemon zest.
 Set it aside.